-These condensed interim consolidated financial statements of the Company and its subsidiaries were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and have been prepared in accordance with accounting policies based on the IFRS standards and International Financial Reporting Interpretations Committee ("IFRIC") interpretations.
+These condensed interim consolidated financial statements of the Company and its subsidiary have been prepared in accordance with International Account Standards ("IAS") 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB").
 The policies set out in the Company's Annual Consolidated Financial Statements for the twelve months ended December 31, 2015 were consistently applied to all the periods presented unless otherwise noted below.